The Comprehensive Guide to Working from Home

 Of course, there are drawbacks to working from home.
 Also, there may be individual differences for how productive and satisfied employees are with working from home.

-Here’s some insights from our survey about what people say is most difficult about working from home:
+Here’s some insights from our survey about what people say about the challenges of working from home:

-Although working from home can be a tough transition for some people, there are many tips and tools that can help boost your productivity at home.
+Although working from home can be a tough transition for some people, there are many tips and work-from-home productivity tools that can help boost your productivity at home.

 Our research showed that the #1 strategy to be productive is to set specific work hours.
 60.8% of our respondents chose this as a strategy they use to be productive.
 Keeping a schedule similar to the hours you would’ve worked in the office is important to establish structure and stay focused.
 Also, employers should set specific work hours for their employees, so that employees are available to communicate with their supervisors and colleagues.